Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - At home, the Bengals are winless ATS (0-1) as 2.5-point favorites or greater.

-- Cincinnati has gone over the total once in three home games this year.
+- This season, in three home games, Cincinnati has gone over the total once.

-- Away from home, Cleveland has two wins against the spread and is 1-2 overall.
+- Cleveland is 1-2 overall, with two wins against the spread, on the road.

-- In three road games this season, Cleveland has hit the over twice.
+- Cleveland has gone over the total twice in three away games this year.

 - This season, Browns away games average 51.0 points, 4.0 more than this matchup's over/under (47).